Loading...

 class ml::SceneManager< StateEnum >

-SceneManager<StateEnum> binds scenes (any Core-derived object or lazily-constructed type) to application state enum values.
-When the app calls setState(), SceneManager intercepts the transition via onStateEnter / onStateExit and performs the scene swap automatically — removing the outgoing scene from CoreManager and adding the incoming one.
+SceneManager<StateEnum> binds scenes (any Core-derived object or lazily-constructed type) to state enum values.
+When the owner calls setState(), SceneManager intercepts the transition via onStateEnter / onStateExit and performs the scene swap automatically — removing the outgoing scene from the owner and adding the incoming one.

 Design contract

-• setState() on the application is the only navigation primitive.
+• setState() on the owner is the only navigation primitive.
 SceneManager reacts to it; it does not replace it.

 • back() is the one exception — it calls setState() with the previously visited state, keeping the state machine as the single source of truth.